Stockholmsgade: Notable buildings and residents

 Krebs' School at No. 5–9 was established as a preparatory school for the Metropolitan School at Frue Plads.
 The building in Stockholmsgade is from 1878 and was designed by Charles Abrahams.
 Former students include Crown Prince Frederik and Prince Joachim.

 The Hirschsprung Collection's building (No. 20) is the only building situated on the park side of the street (even numbers).
 It was completed to a Neoclassical design by Hermann Baagøe Storck to house the personal art collection of Heinrich Hirschsprung.
 The museum contains an extensive collection of 19th and early 20th-century Danish art.

-No. 27 was built in 1890-92 to designs by Andreas Clemmesen for the newly founded Pharmaceutical College (Danish: Den Farmaceutiske Læreanstalt).
+No. 27 was built in 1890–92 to designs by Andreas Clemmesen for the newly founded Pharmaceutical College (Danish: Den Farmaceutiske Læreanstalt).
 The Pharmaceutical College moved away from Stockholmsgade into a new building at University Park in 1942.

 No. 59, on the corner of Dag Hammarskjölds Allé was built for Østre Borgerdyd Gymnasium.
 The building is from 1884 and was designed by Frederik L. Levy and Henrik Hagemann.

 Cultural references

-The Olsen-banden commits burglary at Jhalmar Brantings Plads 4 in the opening scene of The Olsen Gang's Big Score.
+The Olsen-banden commits burglary at Hjalmar Brantings Plads 4 in the opening scene of The Olsen Gang's Big Score.

 Søren Ulrik Thomsen mentions the street in the poem En aften jeg går gennem Østre Anlæg (Rystet spejl).